 The materials used to construct your current roof may also factor into your decision.
 Asphalt, although initially affordable, needs to be replaced more often than slate.
-Two roofs can be twenty years old, but depending on materials, only one may be near the end of its lifespan.
+Two roofs can be twenty years old, but only one may be near the end of its lifespan, depending on materials.

 Whether you’re leaning towards roof repair or replacement, one reality is abundantly clear: you should not wait to address your roofing situation.
 The longer you procrastinate, the more damaged your roof will become — and the tougher you’ll find it to address the issue.
 Your roof is your first line of defense against a variety of broader issues with your home, so don’t take it for granted.

 Still not sure whether your roof warrants repair or replacement?
 You don’t have to make this decision alone; the experienced team at Acme Roof Systems can help.
 Boasting over two decades of success in roof inspections, repairs, and replacements, they’re committed to your full satisfaction.
-Contact them today to learn more about their services.
+Contact us today to learn more about our services.